Skip to content

 Traits: ctx types do not implement traits.
 They are singletons, not polymorphic data types.

-async/await: ctx fields are synchronously available (no await needed) — they're resolved at startup.
+async/await: ctx fields are synchronously available.
+No await is needed because they are resolved at startup.
 Async functions can read ctx fields freely.

 Imports/modules: ctx declarations follow normal module visibility.
-A pub ctx in a library can be imported by consumers.
-But: ctx initialization is the consumer's responsibility, not the library's.
+A pub ctx in a library can be imported by consumers, but initialization is the consumer's responsibility, not the library's.

-Error handling: Env var parsing failures at init time produce a clear startup error (not a Result — fail fast).
-This is intentional: misconfigured environments should crash immediately, not silently propagate.
+Error handling: env var parsing failures at init time produce a clear startup error, not a Result.
+This is intentional: misconfigured environments should crash immediately rather than propagate silently.

 Field metadata: ctx fields support the same [key=value] metadata syntax as model fields.
-Currently defined metadata keys for ctx fields: env (custom env var name or false to disable).
+The currently defined key is env, which provides a custom env var name or disables env lookup with false.

 Compatibility / migration

-This is a new feature — no migration needed. ctx becomes a reserved keyword, which is a breaking change for anyone using ctx as an identifier.
-Since Incan is pre-1.0, this is acceptable.
+This is a new feature, so there is no migration path to manage. ctx does become a reserved keyword, which is a breaking change for anyone already using it as an identifier.
+Pre-1.0, that is acceptable.

 Alternatives considered